Skip to content

 On a stacked magnum, the needles are positioned in closer proximity compared to those on a regular or curved magnum.
 This arrangement aims to achieve a higher level of color saturation, minimizing the need for multiple passes over the skin.
 However, it is important to note that this technique can result in increased trauma to the skin compared to the use of a regular magnum.

-Previous article EZTATTOO Crazy Fridays-Do you want to get a tattoo gun for $5?
+Previous article EZTATTOO Crazy Fridays-Do you want to get a tattoo machine for $5?

 Next article Tattoo Gun Motor: brushless motor & coreless motor